yunusyb/webdev-vagrant/README.md

 * The EPEL repo is enabled, so newer versions of packages are available.
 * Apache is configured to serve up /server/htdocs by default.
 * The root password is 'vagrant'.
-* The 'vagrant' user is set to have full sudo rights.
+* The 'vagrant' user is set to have full sudo rights, no password required.
-* The root user on the MySQL server is preconfigured and the credentials are stored in the root user's .my.cnf, so you should be able to just run "sudo mysql" and be logged in on the MySQL console as root.
+* The root user on the MySQL server is preconfigured and the credentials are stored in the root user's .my.cnf, so you can run `sudo mysql` and be logged in on the MySQL console as root.
-* The directory containing the Vagrantfile config file and the rest of this repository (including your project webroot) on your local machine is mounted on the virtual machine in "/server" to facilitate moving files to and from the virtual machine.
+* The directory containing the Vagrantfile config file and the rest of this repository (including your project webroot) on your local machine is mounted on the virtual machine in `/server` to facilitate moving files to and from the virtual machine.

 Usage
 ==============

-* To start up the virtual machine, run "vagrant up" in the same directory as the Vagrantfile config file.
-As soon as it's booted you should be able to hit http://localhost:8080 and see whatever is in the {reporoot}/htdocs directory.
+* To start up the virtual machine, run `vagrant up` in the same directory as the Vagrantfile config file.
+As soon as it's booted you should be able to hit http://localhost:8080/ and see whatever is in the `{reporoot}/htdocs` directory.
+* If your application uses a MySQL database, configure your app to connect to `localhost` with the username `root` and password `root`.
-* To access the virtual machine, run "vagrant ssh".
-That will log you into the virtual machine as the user "vagrant".
+* To access the virtual machine, run `vagrant ssh`.
+That will log you into the virtual machine as the user `vagrant`.
+  * In typical usage, you should only need to run database commands within the VM.
+All other work happens on your physical host computer.
-* To shut the machine down, run "vagrant halt".
-This gracefully shuts the machine down, retaining whatever changes you've made.
+* To shut the machine down, run `vagrant halt`.
+This gracefully shuts the machine down, retaining whatever changes you've made to the VM.
-* To delete the virtual machine, run "vagrant destroy".
-This will completely erase the virtual machine and delete any changes you've made.
+* To delete the virtual machine, run `vagrant destroy`.
+This will completely erase the virtual machine and your MySQL databases.
+Your `Vagrantfile`, application code, and puppet rules are all left intact.

-Basically, once you've run "vagrant up" the VM should only need you to check out your code in the VM's /server/htdocs directory and tell it what database credentials to use to have a functional dev site up and running.

 Credits
 ==============
-A big thanks to Evan Heidtmann (https://github.com/ezheidtmann) for taking my vague, badly-implemented idea and making it actually *work*.
+A big thanks to Evan Heidtmann [(ezheidtmann)](https://github.com/ezheidtmann) for taking my vague, badly-implemented idea and making it actually *work*.
 The base box and most of the Puppet and configuration scripts are his work.

-Huge chunks shamelessly stolen from a gist posted by David Lutz (https://github.com/dlutzy): https://gist.github.com/2469037/646a2b99656ef68eba87cec3ecec96d2d581f68d
+Huge chunks shamelessly stolen from a gist posted by David Lutz [(dlutzy)](https://github.com/dlutzy): https://gist.github.com/2469037/646a2b99656ef68eba87cec3ecec96d2d581f68d